How To - Gardening Techniques

 Propagate Flame Violet by Cuttings

 Thru some research, I have learned that Flame Violet can be propagated by stolon cuttings.
 This is my first time growing Flame Violet.
 Everything to me is new and interesting.
 And surely, I would like to try stolon propagation.
 While I was wondering when I should cut the stolons of my Flame Violet for my experiment, my dear brother accidently cut off two stolons from the plant with the rotor blades of his newly bought remote control helicopter.
 Ok.
 That’s great!
 At least I was saved from thinking too much more before taking any action.
-Read the rest of this entry »
+Continue reading Propagate Flame Violet by Cutting

 I bought my first pot of African violet a few months ago.
 While the newly acquired African violet is blossoming beautifully, I didn’t aware but only until another gardener pointed out to me that my African violet actually had multiple crowns.